mantasmacionis/ccDevLabs/Lab1/README.md

 ## Description

+Lab 1 , The main purpose of lab1 is to demonstrate the functionality of semaphores by showing how one task must wait until the task before it is finished.
-Lab 1 is an introductory laboratory exercise, focusing on the utilization of semaphores.
-It includes practical demonstrations of a basic rendezvous and mutual exclusion.
-Additionally, the lab offers an introduction to the usage of Makefiles and Doxygen for documentation purposes.
+Once the initial task is confirmed to have finished, the second task begins This is lab is also an introduction to the usage of makefiles and doxygen for documentation purposes.

 ### License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. - visit the http://creativecommons.org/licenses/by-nc-sa/4.0/ page for details.